-The fair value of the Company's other financial instruments which include cash and cash equivalents, trade receivables and other, trade and other payables approximate their carrying values at June 30, 2018 due to their short-term nature.
+The fair value of the Company's other financial instruments which include cash and cash equivalents, trade receivables and other, trade and other payables approximate their carrying values at September 30, 2018 due to their short-term nature.
+There were no transfers between the levels of the fair value hierarchy during the nine months ended September 30, 2018.